apache/spark/docs/apache-airflow/logging-monitoring/logging-tasks.rst

     Plugins Folder: [/root/airflow/plugins]
     Base Log Folder: [/root/airflow/logs]

-You can also use ``airflow config list`` to check that the logging configuration options have valid values.
+You can also run ``airflow config list`` to check that the logging configuration options have valid values.

 .. _write-logs-advanced: